 - sea salt

 - cotija - Mexican Parmesan cheese, crumbled

 - chili powder

 - Optional Garnishes- lime, cotija cheese, tajin, cayenne pepper, chili powder

 *** Note: Authentic Mexican street corn uses epazote instead of cilantro, which is an herb that can be found in Hispanic markets.

 - Cotija Cheese - If you are unable to find cotija cheese, or simply looking for a substitute, you can use feta cheese instead.

-- Sugar-Free - To make your Mexican corn on the cob sugar-free, simply make sure your mayo does not contain any added sugar.
+- Sugar-Free - To make your Mexican corn on the cob sugar-free, simply make sure your Mexican street corn with mayo does not contain any added sugar.
 Some mayonnaise brands sneak in added sugar.

 Making Mexican street corn on the cob is truly so easy.
 You make a simple mayo, sour cream, lime dressing, prep the other ingredients while the corn cooks, and then drizzle the elote recipe dressing and toppings over the hot corn and serve.

 Make the Mexican Corn on the Cob Seasoning